lakshmiDRIP/DROP/NumericalOptimizerLibrary.md

 	* Sparse Grids
 	* Bayesian Quadrature
 	* Connections to Differential Equations
 	* References
+ * Gaussian Quadrature
+	* Introduction and Overview
+	* Gauss-Legendre Quadrature
+	* Change of Interval
+	* Other Forms
+	* Fundamental Theorem
+	* General Formula for the Weights
+	* Proof that the Weights are Positive
+	* Computation of Gaussian Quadrature Rules
+	* Recurrence Relation
+	* The Golub-Welsch Algorithm
+	* Error Estimates
+	* Gauss-Kronrod Rules
+	* Gauss-Lobatto Rules
+	* References
+ * Gauss-Kronrod Quadrature
+	* Introduction and Overview
+	* Description
+	* Example
+	* Implementation
+	* References
  * Stirling's Approximation
 	* Introduction and Overview